-\subsubsection{Rule Selection}
+\subsection{Rule Selection}

 Many recent systems formulate the ILP problem as a rule selection problem \cite{aspal,ilasp,hexmil,aspsynth}.
 These approaches precompute every possible rule in the hypothesis space and then search for a subset that generalises the examples.
 Because they precompute all possible rules, they cannot learn rules with many literals.
 Moreover, because they precompute all possible rules, they can build pointless rules.
 For instance, if allowed to use the relations \emph{int/1} and \emph{even/1}, \textsc{aspal} \cite{aspal} and \textsc{ilasp} \cite{ilasp} will precompute all possible rules with \emph{int(A)} and \emph{even(A)} in the body.
-By contrast, we implement \name{} to work with the contraint-based ILP system \popper{} \citet{popper,maxsynth} and to detect such redundancies before it generates any rules.
-For instance, if \name{} identifies that the pair of literals \emph{int(A)} and \emph{even(A)} are implication reducible, it will prohibit \popper{} from building a rule with both literals.
+By contrast, we implement \name{} to work with the constraint-based ILP system \popper{} \cite{popper,maxsynth}.
+We bootstrap \popper{} with the constraints discovered by \name{}.
+For instance, if \name{} identifies that the pair of literals \emph{int(A)} and \emph{even(A)} are implication reducible, the constraints prohibit \popper{} from building a rule with both those literals.

-\subsubsection{Constraints}
+\subsection{Constraints}

 Many systems use constraints to restrict the hypothesis space \cite{aspal,inoue:mla,atom,ilasp,inspire,hexmil,popper,joiner}.
 For instance, the Apperception engine \cite{apperception} has several built-in constraints, such as a \emph{unity condition}, which requires that objects are connected via chains of binary relations.
 By contrast, we automatically discover constraints before searching for a hypothesis.
 Users can provide constraints to many systems.
 For instance, if a user knows that two literals are unsatisfiable, they could provide this information to \ilasp{} in the form of \emph{meta-constraints} or \ale{} via user-defined pruning conditions.
 However, in these cases, a user gives the constraints as input to the system.
 By contrast, our approach automatically discovers such constraints without user intervention.